English, Hindi, Urdu

 - Beginning Hindi or Beginning Urdu: Fundamentals of conversation and written Hindi or Urdu for beginning students.
 Intermediate and advanced levels will be taught through individual tutorials, such as Intermediate Hindi.

-- Culture in Practice (Music & Dance; Yoga & Yoga Theory; Artisanal Apprenticeship): This field-based component provides the rare opportunity for students to go into the local community and study under master teachers known as gurus.
+- Culture in Practice (Music and Dance; Yoga and Yoga Theory; Artisanal Apprenticeship): This field-based component provides the rare opportunity for students to go into the local community and study under master teachers known as gurus.
 Students choose from three options: music and dance, yoga and yoga theory, or artisanal apprenticeship and spend the semester examining the history and theories behind them as well as learning the skill or trade first-hand.

 ELECTIVE COURSES (3 U.S. semester credit hours each):